RFID tracking of refrigerated meds in the pharmacy

 RFID seems like a mature technology.
 Why haven’t pharmacies been using it?
 Heck if I know.
 It is a question for which I have no good reason.

-2 thoughts on “RFID tracking of refrigerated meds in the pharmacy”
+2 responses to “RFID tracking of refrigerated meds in the pharmacy”

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.